olgatenison/goit-react-hw-04-feedback/README.md

 ## Overview

 This project represents a homework assignment completed as part of a React course.
-The assignment involved creating a feedback widget application with various functionalities.
+The assignment involved creating a feedback widget application with various functionalities, implemented using React functional components and hooks.

 ## Key Demonstrated Skills

 1. **React Basics:**

-   - Creating components and organizing them in separate files.
-   - Using state and lifecycle methods in React components for state management.
+   - Creating functional components using the `useState` hook for state management.
-   - Passing props and utilizing them within components.
+   - Organizing components in separate files.

 2. **Code and Component Organization:**

-   - Placing each component in a separate file within the appropriate folder.
+   - Placing each functional component in a separate file within the appropriate folder.
    - Using components according to the logical structure of the project.

 3. **Refactoring and Component Composition:**

-   - Maintaining state in the root component to support state changes in child components.
+   - Maintaining state in the root component using the `useState` hook to support state changes in child components.
    - Separating logic and presentation into distinct components (`<Statistics>` and `<FeedbackOptions>` components).

 4. **State Management and Event Handling:**

-   - Employing methods to update the state of components upon user interaction (adding feedback).
+   - Utilizing the `useState` hook to update the state of components upon user interaction (adding feedback).
    - Calculating the total count and percentage of positive feedback.

 5. **GitHub Usage:**